zmills04/ConvergeCHTMapper/README.md

 Settings.yaml provides the settings used by the mapper.
 See IO.py for more information about what settings can be provided.

+htc_map_64 is the binary provided by CONVERGE that maps heat transfer data between the two simulations.
+This binary does not need to be include in the simulation folder, but if it isn't, its location must be included in PATH.

 htcRunInfo.yaml is used by the mapper function to track current progress in the event that it is restarted.
 This file is not needed when starting a new CHT simulation, but if restarting, it must be included for the mapper to be able to determine how to restart.